 5 – See the city from a new perspective at Vue Orleans

-Vue Orleans, located in the Four Seasons Hotel, provides an unparalleled view of the city from the 34th floor.
+Head to Vue Orleans, located in the Four Seasons Hotel, for an unparalleled view of the city from the 360-degree observation deck on the 34th floor.

 There is also an indoor deck on the 33rd floor, where you can learn more about the city’s role in the Civil Rights movement.